migueldgoncalves/ospf_cplusplus_python_integration/README.md

 ## Installing and running

+A [Dockerfile](https://github.com/migueldgoncalves/ospf_cplusplus_python_integration/blob/main/Dockerfile) is included in this repository, with the required packages to run the program.

 Before running the program, a configuration file `ospfd.conf` must be created or placed inside the /etc directory of the machine or Docker container running the program.
 A sample [configuration file](https://github.com/migueldgoncalves/ospf_cplusplus_python_integration/blob/main/ospfd.conf) is included in this repository.

-It is necessary to provide the absolute path to the /python directory of the source code in the line 98 of the [ospfd_linux.C](https://github.com/migueldgoncalves/ospf_cplusplus_python_integration/blob/cb2ebdbeb76b8e787ac0cff179b629237d9ff22d/linux/ospfd_linux.C#L98) file.
+It is necessary to provide the absolute path to the /python directory of the source code in the line 98 of the [ospfd_linux.C](https://github.com/migueldgoncalves/ospf_cplusplus_python_integration/blob/ac0582e3da201882b8fdfb3ce622a1275f095330/linux/ospfd_linux.C#L98) file.
 Currently, it is assumed that the path is /ospf/python.

 After copying the content of this repository to the machine, it is necessary to open a terminal and go to the /linux directory of the source code.
 The program is compiled by running `make install`, and then executed by running `ospfd`.
 The command `ospfd` can be executed anywhere, and must be run as `root`.